 - Third, senior naval and military officers translate the policy goals into more concrete “operational requirements,” saying, just as an example, that in order to assert Canada’s sovereignty over its territorial waters and to contribute to global peace and security the Navy requires an absolute bare minimum of ~

-- Twelve major surface combatant warships that can fight in a high intensity naval campaign,
+- Twelve to fifteen major surface combatant warships that can fight in a high-intensity naval campaign,

-- Ten smaller but still combat capable warships,
+- Eight to twelve smaller but still combat-capable warships,

-- Three (ideally four) resupply and support ships,
+- Three or four resupply and support ships,

 - Many auxiliary and training vessels;